SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     !! ~~~~~~~^~~~~~

-Notice that you didn’t have to explictly tell the compiler the type of ``integer``.
+Notice that you didn’t have to explictly tell the compiler the type of ``string``.
 If you don't specify a type,
-Swift uses determines the appropriate type to use based on the initial value you set and the other types in the expression.
+Swift determines the variable's type based on its initial value.

-..
-TODO Thinking that "integer" might not be the clearest name here.
-   Type inference doesn’t care what your variable names are.

 Strings in Swift have support a special interpolation syntax that includes the string value of an expression